'You do your worst – and we will do our best.'

-In a speech in Parliament that became known as ‘ Do your worst … and we will do our best’ Winston Churchill paid tribute all who had served in the defence of Britain during the blitz:
+In an address that became known as the ' You do your worst ... and we will do our best' speech1 Winston Churchill paid tribute all who had served in the defence of Britain during the blitz:

 Water was cut off, railways were cut or broken, large districts were destroyed, thousands were killed, and many more thousands were wounded.
 But there was one thing about which there was never any doubt.